anekleiven/machine_learning_pipeline/README.md

 This repository contains a machine learning pipeline for classifying somatic cancer variants from the GENIE dataset as oncogenic or likely neutral.
-Three classifiers are compared (Logistic Regression, Random Forest, XGBoost) across multiple feature sets, with XGBoost achieving the best performance.
+Three classifiers are compared (Logistic Regression, Random Forest, XGBoost) across multiple feature sets, with Random Forest achieving the best performance.

 The pipeline produces trained models for the three classifiers, including model evaluation and feature importances/coefficients.